 When a hard drive enters our cleanroom with damaged platters, it almost always needs its heads replaced.
 But if we can’t do anything about the dust and debris on its surface, what happens to the new set of heads?
 They’ll meet the debris on the platter and meet their maker.
 No progress will be made—all we have to show for our data recovery efforts is another set of dead heads.

 For the longest time, even slightly scratched platters were a data recovery death sentence.
-It wasn’t just that the damaged areas were unrecoverable.
+It wasn’t just that the damaged areas were unrecoverable and nothing could actually repair the scratches.
 Because of the debris, recovering data from even the healthy sections of the platters was nightmarishly difficult as well—if not impossible.

 This is why many data recovery labs to this day still throw up their hands and give up at the first sign of even minor hard drive platter scratches.